kestrel-straftat/chat-commands/README.md

 name as a parameter after the command name.

-If you want to enter something with spaces in it as a parameter, e.g. a sentence, surround the parameter with quotation marks (" or ') to create a string.
-If you want to enter another string inside a string (a sequence of characters), you can either use the type of quotation mark you did not use for the outer string, or enter a backslash (\\) before quotation marks you use inside the string.
+If you want to enter something with spaces in it as a parameter, e.g. a sentence, surround the parameter with quotation marks (" or ') to create a string (a sequence of characters).
+If you want to enter another string inside a string, you can either use the type of quotation mark you did not use for the outer string, or enter a backslash (\\) before quotation marks you use inside the string.

 Some commands may have optional parameters.
 These parameters have a default value that will be chosen if you